Dan Woodley

-Dan Woodley (born December 29, 1967) is an American former professional ice hockey player who played 5 games in the National Hockey League for the Vancouver Canucks during the 1987–88 NHL season.
+Dan Woodley (born December 29, 1967) is an American former professional ice hockey player who played in the National Hockey League for the Vancouver Canucks during the 1987–88 NHL season.
 Selected 7th overall by the Canucks in the 1986 NHL Entry Draft, Woodley turned professional in 1987.
-After his time in the NHL he played in various minor leagues before retiring in 1995.
+After his time in the NHL, he played in various minor leagues before retiring in 1995.

 Playing career

 Woodley was born in Oklahoma City, Oklahoma.
 He was selected 7th overall in the 1986 NHL Entry Draft by the Canucks.
 He helped the Portland Winter Hawks to the 1986 Memorial Cup Finals.
 He turned pro in 1987–88 and had a solid season, recording 66 points in 69 IHL games and scoring 2 goals in 5 games with the Canucks.

-However, after general manager Jack Gordon was replaced by Pat Quinn, Woodley was sent to Milwaukee to start the 1988–89 season in the IHL.
-He was traded in a swap of first round picks, to the Montreal Canadiens in exchange for Jose Charbonneau.
-He finished the year in Sherbrooke, Quebec on the first place Canadiens farm team with 18 goals.
+However, after Pat Quinn replaced general manager Jack Gordon, Woodley was sent to Milwaukee to start the 1988–89 season in the IHL.
+He was traded in a swap of first-round picks, to the Montreal Canadiens in exchange for Jose Charbonneau.
+He finished the year in Sherbrooke, Quebec on the first-place Canadiens farm team with 18 goals.
 Following two more mediocre seasons for Montreal, he requested to be bought out in 1991.
 He then moved to the ECHL and played four more seasons before retiring in 1995.

 Woodley's lack of success (5 games played 2 goals) was surprising, given his high place in the 1986 draft.
 No player who was drafted higher than Woodley in the 1980s played fewer than his 5 NHL games, and he was one of only three top-10 picks (Jason Herter and Dan Gratton being the others) to play fewer than 10 NHL games.
 In contrast, future Hockey Hall of Fame defender Brian Leetch, was selected 2 picks later than Woodley by the New York Rangers.

 Post-playing career

 In 2007 Woodley became the Regis Jesuit High School, in Aurora, Colorado, varsity team.
 In his third year with the team, the 2007–2008 Regis Jesuit HS team posted an overall record of 20-1-1 and captured the state high school championship with a double-overtime 3–2 victory.
 The Regis team went undefeated in 2008–2009 to win their second consecutive state championship.
 In 2012 Woodley's team captured their third state title under his guidance going 22–1.
-Woodley coached Regis Jesuit hockey to the state final four for five consecutive years, and built Regis Jesuit into a hockey powerhouse in the state.
+Woodley coached Regis Jesuit hockey to the state final four for five consecutive years and built Regis Jesuit into a hockey powerhouse in the state.
 Woodley also coached a youth hockey team in Colorado.